We first wrote this article in April 2017. We’ve had more customers ask the same question lately, so we’ve updated and republished.

 The third and last element in an espresso are the soluble coffee solids which are the coffee grounds.
 The grounds are extracted into the brewed coffee liquid and much of the coffee’s flavour is drawn from the cell structure of the grounds.

-Ok, so now you understand the three nerdy elements of what’s in your espresso.
+Ok, so now you understand the three elements of what’s in your espresso,, which is a great platform to understand why stirring is the way to go.

 How stirring enhances the flavour

-Lastly, our sense of smell and taste are so closely aligned that they strongly influence each other.
-Remember that science experiment at school where you ate an apple while smelling an onion?
-It tastes a lot like an onion.
+Lastly, our sense of smell and taste are closely aligned and strongly influence each other.
 Aroma is such an influential part of an espresso flavour and stirring releases the gases and delicate aromatics giving you an amazing experience before taking your first sip.
 A beautiful aroma lays the perfect platform for tasting espresso.

 And this is why we reckon you should stir your espresso.